 What Can I Expect In Treatment?

-As a Licensed Professional Counselor, I believe treatment should be episodic, meaning you come to therapy for a limited time, and we work on the goals you outlined.
+As a licensed professional counselor, I believe treatment should be episodic, meaning you come to therapy for a limited time, and we work on the goals you outlined.
 After achieving these goals, you will be discharged from treatment and continue implementing these tools and changes throughout your life without my direct support.
 After all, you came to treatment, you put in the hard work, and now it is time to keep moving forward without being in counseling services.
-If you have different goals you want to accomplish or need to strengthen some of your previous skills, you are welcome to come back for another episode of care.
+If you have different goals you want to accomplish or need to strengthen some of your previous skills, then you are welcome to come back for another episode of care.

-I provide therapy, starting with a Person Center foundation.
-Moreover, treatment is provided through an assimilative integration approach, so I will primarily use Solution Focused Brief Therapy and incorporate Reality Theory and Cognitive Behavioral Therapy.
+I provide therapy with a person-centered foundation.
+Moreover, treatment is provided through an assimilative integration approach.
+So, I will primarily use Solution Focused Brief Therapy and incorporate Reality Theory and Cognitive Behavioral Therapy.
 When we are working on your trauma, we will use Brainspotting.
 I would encourage you to look at my theoretical intervention page to learn more about them and see if they will meet your counseling expectations.

 Investing in My Mental Health Recovery

-Counseling may seem expensive, but it can pay off in the long run by enhancing my quality of life and helping me get to and stay in recovery.
+Counseling may seem expensive and it can pay off in the long run by enhancing my quality of life and helping me get to and stay in recovery.
 Therefore, mental health counseling can be a valuable investment for my well-being.
 It can help me cope with stress, reprocess my trauma, improve my relationships, and overcome complex challenges.
-Counseling can also reduce depressive and anxiety symptoms and sometimes even the need for medication.
+Counseling can also reduce depressive and anxiety symptoms and sometimes even eliminate the need for medication.

 My Aftercare Plan